avatar-kaleb/kalebmckelvey-site/blog/the-subtle-art-of-decision-making-take-your-decisions-to-the-next-level.md

 - Is this code structured in a way that can easily be digested?
 - and....more and more.. :D

-*Welcome to modern-day life React Dev life.*
+*Welcome to modern-day React Dev life.*

 ## Making Smart Decisions Matters